PDF URL to Markdown, Tables & RAG Extractor avatar

 5. Open the Dataset tab for page-by-page JSON results.

-6. Open the Key-value store tab to download full-document Markdown files.
+6. Open the Key-value store tab to download full-document Markdown files and optional artifacts.

 Exporting results